Are You Marketing With the One Thing We’re ALL Drawn To?

 Empathy is the outworking of love and care for another person.
 And remember, customers are people.
 The list does NOT read: Plants, Animals, People, …oh yeah, and Customers.

 If you finish reading the creation story referenced above, you’ll see no hesitation in Adam’s response to God’s provision.
 He is thrilled.
 He does not pause to see if strings are attached.
 He embraces.
 Real empathy is, by nature, genuine and attractive.

-Think of empathy’s relationship to your marketing like this…
+Think of empathy’s relationship to your marketing plan like this…

-When your marketing is birthed out of empathy for your customer, you release a bloodhound.
-He will alert at any hint of disingenuous marketing.
+When your marketing plan is birthed out of empathy for your customer, you release a bloodhound.
+He will alert at any hint of disingenuous marketing tactics.

 - Empathy can spot when you cross the line from care to coercion.